danlliu/thisisallmadeup/README.md

  of `h`s in the instruction)
 - `uGH...H`: channels the inner frustration of Nonexistence into the first register (sets the first register to negative the number of `H`s in the instruction)
+- `h, hh, hhh, ...`: warp locations created by the interaction of Reality and Nonexistence. each warp location allows program execution to jump forward to the nearest corresponding warp location. progam execution cannot jump back, as this can cause a break in the Nonexistence continuum, overloading Reality with things we just don't want to worry about
+- `joe who`, `your conscience`: copies the values of the two specified registers to the memory of `joe who` or `your conscience`. the location of either of these objects is uncertain, but many speculate that they inhabit the border between Reality and Nonexistence. all we know is that we can store and retrieve information at will
+- `whos joe`, `whos conscience?`: takes the values from either `joe who` or `your conscience`, storing them back into the specified registers

 ### using instructions
 Every valid program starts with the line `i'm Coding!`.

 **loading figment instructions:**

+every figment has a portal to reality, allowing access to its contents without bringing it into Reality. when a new figment is created, this portal starts in the upper left corner of the Table of Nonexistence, corresponding to register 0, register 0.

+by adding a command into the flow of Reality, it will go through the portal, adding itself to the Table of Nonexistence. however, the portal has its own weaknesses. if it is sent the command `i.e.`, it will abandon its spot , and move to the right one cell. if the portal is already on the right edge, it will appear to wrap around to the left edge, although the true mechanism of this behavior is unknown. if it is sent the command `e.g.`, it will abandon its spot, and move downwards one cell. again, if it is at the bottom edge, it will appear to wrap around
+    to the top edge

+**commands of Reality**

+not all commands will alter a figment. as mentioned before, the commands `bruh` and `b r u h` will bring figments into Reality. the command `what wait why where when how` is used to get the reality value of a figment after it is run. running the command `seems fake but ok?` will jump to the corresponding `elsewise` if the reality value of 0 (fake). if we run a `seems fake but ok?` instruction and we run into its corresponding `elsewise`, we jump to the
+    next `progress!!` instruction. the corresponding `elsewise` makes sure that nested `seems fake but ok ?` statements will work. for example,

+    what wait why where when how
+    seems fake but ok?
+(1)
+    ...
+    seems fake but ok?
+(2)
+    ...
+    elsewise (2)
+    ...
+    progress!!
+(2)
+    elsewise (1)
+    ...
+    progress!!
+(1)

+the `(1)` and `(2)` denote which instructions are part of the same group